STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Experiments

 \subsection{Robotic manipulation}

+\paragraph{Baselines.} To evaluate our approach, we compare against several visual baselines. \textbf{DINOv2~\cite{oquab2024dinov2learningrobustvisual}:} A state-of-the-art VFM providing dense, general-purpose patch features.
+We evaluate both frozen and fine-tuned variants. \textbf{DINOSAUR~\cite{seitzer2023bridginggaprealworldobjectcentric}:} A leading unsupervised object-centric model that uses Slot Attention to reconstruct pre-trained vision transformer features with unguided slot formation (without any task-awareness). \textbf{SAM + DINOv2~\cite{shi2024composingpretrainedobjectcentricrepresentations}:} An explicit "segment-then-extract" approach that extracts 2D object masks using SAM and pools DINOv2 features for each region.
+DINOSAUR serves as our purely visual, task-agnostic baseline; comparing STORM against it highlights the necessity of our semantic language conditioning and two-phase training strategy to prevent slots from latching onto task-irrelevant background elements.
+Comparing against DINOv2 isolates the benefit of object-centric bottleneck, demonstrating how discrete representations improve robustness to visual distractors over dense features.
+Finally, the SAM + DINOv2 baseline allows us to contrast explicit hard-segmentation methods, against STORM's continuous, differentiable soft-attention slots.

-In our robotic manipulation experiments, we fine-tune the pre-trained object-centric layers in parallel with the policy but always keep frozen the backbone (DINOv2).
-The policy architecture is shared across all visual models and follows the structure detailed in Section~\ref{sec:robot}.
+In our robotic manipulation experiments, all the pre-trained object-centric layers are fine-tuned in parallel with the policy (Slot-Attention, language conditionning and slot decoder), but the backbone (DINOv2) is kept frozen (unless specified otherwise).
 Joint-training is performed for 150k steps directly on the example trajectories.
 The visual loss is identical to that used during pre-training, but with a reduced learning rate of $1e^{-5}$ all other hyperparameters for the visual module remain unchanged.
 The policy is optimized using an MSE loss between the normalized predicted actions and the ground-truth actions.